 In 2004, Frank was elected to the Board of Directors of the Indiana Trial

 Lawyers Association, a highly coveted honor.
 Through the ITLA, Frank promotes

 legislation to protect the rights of Hoosiers.
-In 2005, Frank was nominated
+He has served on the Executive

-as the Indiana Trial Lawyer of the Year.
+include the prestigious Max Goodwin Trial Lawyer of the Year Award, and